 Our non-surgical treatments for osteoarthritis of the knee protect your knee for the future, and are designed to enhance your relief now.
 If knee osteoarthritis slows you down, please contact us now.

 Osteoarthritis of the knee causes more disability in walking, stair climbing, and housekeeping than any other disease.1 The most commonly used treatment for osteoarthritis of the knee is acetaminophen (Tylenol®), but acetaminophen ranks as one of the least effective treatments!2 Its small effect size does not even reach the threshold of clinical significance for knee osteoarthritis.
 Steroid injections provide fast relief.
 We can provide this treatment with enhancements to improve the degree and length of relief, but we would like to do more.
 We would like to offer you a solution that protects the structures of your knee better.
 In addition to exercise therapy we can literally inject the lubrication back into your knee.

 Hyaluronan (also known as hyaluronic acid or just HA for short) is a lubricant that occurs naturally in joints.
-When people have osteoarthritis, the hyaluronan is less abundant and smaller.
-Periodic injections of hyaluronan provide more lasting relief and protect the knee from cartilage damage.
+When people have osteoarthritis, the HA is less abundant and smaller.
+Periodic HA injections provide more lasting relief and protect the knee from cartilage damage.
 Labs have enhanced HA with gel-injection products such as Hymovis® and Euflexxa®.
 These products increase the viscoelastic properties of HA and make the injections last longer.
 Euflexxa is animal-free.

 More Effective than Steroids